openradarinitiative/open_radar_datasets/README.md

 # Open Radar Datasets
-Welcome to the github page for the "Open Radar Datasets", a part of the "Open Radar Initative.
+Welcome to the github page for the "Open Radar Datasets", a part of the "Open Radar Initative".
 There are currently two datasets available;
 - Outdoor Moving Object Dataset
 - Assisted living dataset